Guidance around tuitions fees, scholarships, and how much it may cost you to study abroad in London.

 London can be an expensive city, but Goldsmiths is situated in a relatively inexpensive area.
 We estimate that as a study abroad student you will need at least £1,020 per month for your living and accommodation expenses.
 This figure does not include international flights.

-To help manage and build a budget for living and studying in the UK, the International Student Calculator is a useful tool.
+To help manage and build a budget for living and studying in the UK, the Student Budget Calculator is a useful tool.

 Opening a bank account